Does Seltzer Water Have Any Health Benefits?

 I love sparkling water—so much so that I have a SodaStream at home and at the office.
-You can imagine, then, how much I looked forward to researching the answer to: is seltzer water good or bad for my health?
+You can imagine, then, how much I looked forward to researching the answer to: is seltzer water bad for you or is it good for you?

 Lucky for me, compared to straight-up water, seltzer is just as hydrating, says an American Journal of Clinical Nutrition study.
 That's good, because about half of us fall behind on the daily recommended 11 to 15 cups of water (from foods and drinks).